Master of Science in Kinesiology

 KINE 5040 Legal Aspects of Kinesiology

 The purpose of this course is to provide students with an examination of the legal and ethical environment in which professional and amateur sports presently operate.
-Included will be a broad discussion of ethics, aspects of contract law, labor law, contract law, and antitrust law, as they apply to the sports industry.
+Included will be a broad discussion of ethics, aspects of contract law, labor law, and antitrust law, as they apply to the sports industry.
 Through knowledge dissemination, class participation (discussions and presentations), and professional inquiry, a variety of information regarding legal and ethical aspects of sport is explored.

 KINE 5050 Advanced Exercise Physiology